How Long Will It Take to Get Stabilized on Methadone?

 How Long Does Stabilization with MMT Take?

 Usually, it takes about a year for someone to feel stable enough on their methadone maintenance treatment to either withdraw from it or to just stay stabilized on it for an indefinite amount of time.
 Remember, just because you feel stable on methadone does not mean you need to immediately move into the medically assisted withdrawal phase.
-If you want to learn more about methadone maintenance, call 800-678-5931(Who Answers?) today.
+If you want to learn more about methadone maintenance, call 800-678-5931(Paid Advertiser) today.